imrushi/imrushi.github.io/content/posts/rpi-home-server.md

 | Website                             | Source                                        | Category | Similar Apps |
 | ----------------------------------- | --------------------------------------------- | -------- | ------------ |
 | [Nextcloud](https://nextcloud.com/) | [GitHub](https://github.com/nextcloud/server) | storage  | Google Drive |

+Nextcloud is an open source cloud server.
+I am using it for storing my documents and files.
+My google drive storage is also getting full.
+This is the best alternative for that.
+It works good and get the works done but it lags sometimes (i think because of my low resources).
+I am thinking to install [NextcloudPi](https://github.com/nextcloud/nextcloudpi) which i think is a lightweight version of Nextcloud.

+###